FAQ - J.R.R Tolkien: The Art of the Manuscript

 Do I need a ticket to attend the exhibition?

 Yes, tickets will be required to regulate access to what will certainly be a very popular exhibition.
-Tickets will be available in advance.
-An announcement will be made when they become available.
+Tickets can be purchased here.

 Who is curating the exhibition?